Article written by

-However, it is worth noting that lisdexamfetamine is a stimulant medication used for treating attention-deficit hyperactivity disorder (ADHD) and that cannabis has a moderate drug-drug interaction with other stimulant-based ADHD medications.
-The psychotropic effects of amphetamine-based medications may be enhanced by concurrent cannabis use.
+However, it is worth noting that lisdexamfetamine is a stimulant medication used for treating attention-deficit hyperactivity disorder (ADHD) and that cannabis has a moderate interaction with other stimulant-based ADHD medications.
+The psychotropic effects of amphetamine-based medications may be enhanced by using cannabis while taking them.

 What Is Vyvanse?

 Vyvanse is the brand name for lisdexamfetamine dimesylate, a stimulant-based drug prescribed for ADHD symptoms in people five years and older.

 Lisdexamfetamine dimesylate may also be prescribed for moderate-to-severe binge eating disorders in adults and is composed of the amino acid L-lysine attached to dextroamphetamine.
 Vyvanse is taken orally, usually in tablet form.

 - Controlled Substance: Yes; Schedule II

 - Active Ingredient: Lisdexamfetamine dimesylate